Updated May 17, 2021

 Yes, you need to have a Globe SIM to be able to do this.
 You need to dial *143# on your phone to show the USSD options.

-After this you will need to press 6 (GCash) and 1 (Register) for registering a new account, then follow the instructions.
+After this, you will need to press the selection for GCash (depends on whether there was an update with the menu) and then 1 (Register) for registering a new account, then follow the instructions.
 You would need to input your MPIN, full name, birth year, and address.
 Afterward, you will then be receiving an SMS that registration is successful.

 Can GCash be used overseas?